-If you have any questions about this privacy notice or the information I hold about you, please contact me or my data protection manager, Jo Pickersgill.
+If you have any questions about this privacy notice or the information I hold about you, please contact my clerks (clerks@1kbw.co.uk) or our Chambers GDPR Manager Jo Pickersgill (jpickersgill@1kbw.co.uk).

-The best way to contact me is to write to me at my Chambers address or contact my data protection manager on JPickersgill@1kbw.co.uk
+The best way to contact me is to email me at achandler@1kbw.co.uk.